 Due to the operation I was booked into stay in hospital for up to 3 nights.
 By mid afternoon on the second day whenever Mabel decided she wanted milk I was literally yelping in agony, I received plenty of assistance from my allocated midwife at that point but as there wasn’t an issue with attaching or indeed supply, there wasn’t a lot they could do.
+I was browsing on the internet on sites like kratomystic.com, daydreaming about a pain solution that I could safely take while the baby breastfed.
+This was not going to happen.
 By the evening I was becoming increasingly upset, and Mabel was by all accounts not very happy either – she wanted dinner, every hour on the hour and to hell with this wimpy useless excuse for a parent (because still on the recently-given-birth rollercoaster of emotions that’s EXACTLY what I felt like).

 It was suggested I give myself a break for a few hours and a midwife would offer her some formula, I eventually agreed and won’t deny feeling incredibly low about the whole situation.
 I had to look away as she was fed from a small cup.